roboconf/roboconf.github.io/en/user-guide/plugin-bash.md

 ## Exported and imported variables

-All the exports of the instance are available as environment vars (their names are left unchanged).
+All the exports of the instance are available as environment variables (their names are left unchanged).

-Imports are more complex, as there may be multiple ones: let's take the example of an apache load balancer, that imports tomcat "ip" and "portAjp" variables.
-The imports will look like this (for N tomcat instances named "tomcat1" to "tomcatN"):
+Imports are more complex, as there may be multiple ones: let's take the example of an Apache load balancer, that imports Tomcat "ip" and "portAjp" variables.
+The imports will look like this (for N Tomcat instances named "tomcat1" to "tomcatN"):

 ``` properties
 tomcat_size = N